Skip to main content

 • Electrical work needs isolation, lockout, and competent-person checks.

+Beyond the statutory registrations covered above, the work order should make the subcontractor responsible for worker identity records, wage and muster roll records, PPE use, and safety instructions for its gangs.
 For a practical site workflow, connect this with a construction safety management system, permit-to-work process, and toolbox talk routine.

-Variation and extra-work control
+Variation and extra-work control#

 This is the clause that saves the most money.